bcomnes/old-bret.io/_posts/articles/2013-06-26-ruby-on-windows.md

 6. Now you can run `gem install bundle` and you are off to the races.

 ### installing pygments for code highlighting

+Having a working pygments install is useful as well.

 1. Install python 2.x
 	- Python 3 does not work with pygments and jekyll for some reason.